JKostikiadis/MultiAxisCharts/README.md

  - Refactoring the regression process ( linear ) if possible
  - Add polynomial regression
  - Separate the series into two legends in order to show which one is on each axis
+ - Consider adding more complex charts (ex. combination of BarChart and LineChart )
  - Add more functionalities

 License